mifbody/EcobeeNodeRed/README.md

 Next, import the Node Red flow located here:
 > [https://github.com/mifbody/EcobeeNodeRed/blob/master/ecobeeflow.txt](https://github.com/mifbody/EcobeeNodeRed/blob/master/ecobeeflow.txt)

+To import a flow into Node Red, copy the data from the above link into your clipboard.
+Next return to Node Red and use the 3-bar menu button on the top right to open the Menu.
+Click on `Import` and then `Clipboard`

+In the new window that opens, paste the clipboard into the textbox then click OK.

+You should now see all the nodes - move your cursor to the top left of the screen and click to drop the flows in place.

 <img src='images/EcobeeNodeRedFlow.PNG'/>

 ### Customize nodes with your API key and preferred Log location